Strand underpass: History

-The underpass is a concrete box within the former tram subway, with the road surface at the original track level.
 At the northern end of the underpass the road rises to the surface on a new carriageway supported by metal pillars.
 This passes through the site of the former Aldwych tramway station; because of the greater width requirement, 27 trees and some pavement sections were removed for it to be constructed.

 The tunnel was used by the 521 bus route northbound until it was withdrawn in April 2023.
-In 2012, the direction of traffic in the tunnel was temporarily reversed, so that it was in use by southbound traffic.
-This was to facilitate easier traffic flow during the 2012 Summer Olympics.